 Arc sorting is one of the fastest methods of analyzing metal for content.
 Using a spectrometer, arc sorting analyzes the sample in the air with an electrical discharge, and compares the light intensity of the sample to the intensity from a reference sample.
 Arc sorting of steel does not require argon during the process.

 This type of analysis uses Argon as a shielding gas around the spark, allowing for Carbon analysis.
 This method, while being more accurate than XRF or Arc sorting, is also slower as the sample needs to be prepared with a sanding disc or belt, and the analysis can take several, ™, Van b.seconds.
 However, this is the only method that can provide an accurate, quantitative Carbon reading.

 Measuring carbon content requires training in the proper use of the equipment.
 If the tests are not done properly, it can negatively affect the end results of a product or the determination of how to proceed with available materials.

 Understanding the pros and cons of each technique will help you make better decisions about how to test your steel, as well as ensuring that the steel you have meets the requirements for your intended application.

-When working with steel, it is important to be able to accurately measure the carbon content so that each piece of material is correctly identified, and both traceability is maintained.
-Verichek offers a number of different testing methods of determining the percentage of carbon in steel, as well as several other types of metals and alloys.
+When working with steel, it is important to be able to accurately measure the carbon content so that each piece of material is correctly identified, and traceability is maintained.
+Verichek offers a number of different testing methods for determining the percentage of carbon in steel, as well as several other types of metals and alloys.